Shelters

 -

 Animal Rescue League Cat surrender, fill out one page per kitten.
 ARL will assess the application and call back.
 It helps if you can somewhat tame the cats and ensure they like to be petted, picked up, held, and played with.
-The ARL will not take a cat until they are 8 weeks old.
+The ARL will not take a cat until they are 8 weeks old unless they have the specialized resources available to care for it, or it is surrendered with its mother.
 When surrendered the ARL will post them so fosters can volunteer to take them in and further socialize them.

 -

-Furry Friends Refuge Furry Friends prefers cats to come to them at 7-8 weeks old if previously feral.
+Furry Friends Refuge Furry Friends prefers cats to come to them at 7-8 weeks old if coming from a community cat situation.
 They need to be tamed enough to be held and be petted as they’ll most likely wind up in a foster home.

 -

-Rescue, Rehab, Rehome RRR also prefers younger cats, if they come from a previously feral life.
+Rescue, Rehab, Rehome RRR also prefers younger cats, if they come from a previously community cat life.
 They need to be tamed enough to be held and petted as they’ll be placed directly into a foster’s home.

 -